reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 * Symmetric keys
 * Asymmetric keys

 **Symmetric keys are used to encrypt and decrypt data with the same key**.
-It means somebody who encrypts data has to share the encryption key with someone who needs to decrypts the data.
+It means somebody who encrypts data has to share the encryption key with someone who needs to decrypt the data.

 **Asymmetric key is a key pair, that consists of a private key and public key**.
 The data, that is encrypted with the public key can be decrypted with the private key only.
 It means, if a sender wants to send encrypted data to a receiver, it uses the public key of the receiver for encryption of the data.
-The receiver then uses the private key for decryption of the data.
+The receiver then uses the private key for the decryption of the data.

-The receiver also securely stores the private key in an appropriate storage like a protected file system or specialized software or hardware.
+The receiver also securely stores the private key in appropriate storage like a protected file system or specialized software or hardware.

-The encryption and decryption with a symmetric key is much faster than with an asymmetric key because the keys used are much shorter than they are in asymmetric cryptography, and only one key gets used (versus two for asymmetric cryptography).
+The encryption and decryption with a symmetric key are much faster than with an asymmetric key.

 It is however less secure since the entities which want to correspond via symmetric encryption must share the encryption key.

 If the channel used to share the key is compromised, the entire system for sharing secure messages gets broken.
 This can be exploited by anyone with the key since they can encrypt or decrypt all communications between the entities.

 ## Overview of Data Encryption on AWS

 As mentioned above we can use encryption to secure data at rest and in transit.

 Let us have a deeper look at the encryption of data at rest.

+Since we want to encrypt and decrypt data at one and not at different places, we can use a symmetric key for that.
 If we encrypt data on an AWS storage we have two approaches:

 * Client-side encryption
 * Server-side encryption

 **In Client-side encryption, the data is encrypted outside of the AWS Cloud and then sent to storage**.
 It is stored on an AWS storage in encrypted form, but AWS has nothing to do with the encryption.

 When the client wants to read data, it has to decrypt the data on the client-side after extracting the encrypted data from AWS.
 We use this approach if we want to use cloud storage, but we don't trust the security service of the cloud provider and want to secure the data on our own.

 **In Server-side encryption, AWS takes care of the encryption of the data in its storage**.
 The encryption process is transparent for the client, who writes or reads this data.

 AWS provides several possibilities for server-side encryption on storage.

-In general , we need to perform three steps to protect our data:
+In general, we need to perform three steps to protect our data:

 1. Get a key for encryption
 2. Encrypt data